camfindlay/nzgoal-se/pages/introduction.md

 This NZGOAL Software Extension (**NZGOAL-SE**) provides agencies with a means of realising this potential.
 It:

-(a) explains the legal and policy context that is relevant to agencies’ open source licensing of software;
+(a) explains the legal and policy context that is relevant to agencies’ FOSS licensing of software;

 (b) sets out a series of policy principles to guide agencies in their open sharing of software code;

-(c) advocates the use of particular open source software licences for this purpose; and
+(c) advocates the use of particular FOSS licences for this purpose; and

 (d) sets out a review and release process to guide agencies through the review of the software they propose to release for re-use, the purpose of which is to help agencies make decisions that are legally robust and practically useful.

-### Open source software and open source software licences
+### Free and open source software and licences

 ##### 3

-For the purposes of NZGOAL-SE, open source software (**OSS**) is software that is released on terms that make it freely available for others to use, modify and distribute, for either non-commercial or commercial purposes, as long as they comply with the applicable licensing conditions.
-The licensing conditions that users of the software need to comply with depend on the form of open source software licence applied to the software.
+For the purposes of NZGOAL-SE, free and open source software (**FOSS**) is software that is released on terms that grant others the freedom to use, copy, modify and distribute, for either non-commercial or commercial purposes, as long as they comply with the applicable licensing conditions.
+The licensing conditions that users of the software need to comply with depend on the form of FOSS licence applied to the software.

 ##### 4

-There are two main forms of open source software licence:
+There are two main forms of FOSS licence:

 (a) **fully permissive licences** (also known as academic licences) that confer broad freedoms and minimal obligations on those who wish to use, adapt and distribute the software (e.g., the MIT licence, the BSD licence and the Apache 2.0 licence); and